Apply to be a Pro Forecaster

 Why Become a Pro?

 Earned compensation - You will earn USD 200 per month for every month you complete as a Pro.
 You will receive compensation via direct deposit through Gusto (if you are based in the U.S.) or Veem (non-U.S.).
 Payments will be dispersed quarterly.
-There may also be opportunity for additional rewards.

 Professional credentials - Your experience as a Pro Forecaster can be added to your professional resume, LinkedIn profile, and similar social platforms to boost your credentials.